the best-selling books of all time

 Some books are beyond popular; they are cultural references for generations.
 I can personally vouch for about half of these — I don’t want to spoil the titles but I love #3, #5, and #7.

-Exact sales numbers are difficult to verify, especially for the older works, but every book here has undeniably had a massive influence on global culture and literature.
+Exact sales numbers are difficult to verify, but it’s undeniable that every book here has had a massive influence on global culture.

 Here are the ten best-selling books of all time.